angelesmarin/Placenet-App-Backend/README.md

 # Placenet Backend
-This is the backend for our Placenet react native mobile application.
+This is the backend for our Placenet react native mobile application so that our [front end](https://github.com/angelesmarin/Placenet-App-Frontend/tree/main) can interact with our backend api routes.
 We chose to create different repositories for modularity.
 These are the steps we took to set up the backend for our app:

+**Here is information about our files!: [files](https://github.com/angelesmarin/Placenet-App-Backend/blob/development/documentation/file_structure.md)**

 ## Prerequisite Installs:
 * Javascript